aws-samples/aws-hpc-tutorials/content/04-serverless/02-serverless-iam/02-iam-policy1.md

     aws s3 mb s3://serverless-${BUCKET_POSTFIX}
     ```
 {{% notice note %}}
-Please keep track of your bucket name as we will use it later.
+Please keep track of your bucket name as you will use it later.
 {{% /notice %}}